SauceCat/PDPbox/README.md

   $ pip install tox tox-venv
   ```

 - Call `tox` inside the pdpbox clone directory.
-This will run tests with python 2.7 and 3.6 (if available).
+This will run tests with python3.7.

 - To test the documentation, call `tox -e docs`.
   The documentation should open up in your browser if it is successfully build.